codio/knowledge/source/instructors/setupcourses/clone-course.rst

    Your new course is displayed on the **Courses** page.

-**Note:** Students in the course that is being cloned are not added to the new course.
+..
+Note:: Students in the course that is being cloned are not added to the new course.

 **See Also:**